 R-SHADE Solid Insulated Panel System

-And lastly, the R-SHADE solid roof system, often referred to as a patio cover, is a solid roof that offers full coverage.
+And lastly, the R-SHADE solid roof system.
+Often referred to as a patio cover, this is a solid roof that offers full coverage.
 Instead of louvers or slats, this pergola roof type is made up of stationary insulated panels.
 The R-SHADE is an amazing option for both home and business owners!
 Here’s why:

-• The solid roof design provides maximum shade and weather protection.
-An integrated gutter system prevents water from sitting atop the structure when it rains.
+- The solid roof design provides maximum shade and weather protection.
+An integrated gutter system prevents water from sitting on top of the structure when it rains.

-• The insulated panels help reduce heat transfer, making a noticeable difference in temperature beneath the pergola versus standing in direct sunlight.
+- The insulated panels help reduce heat, making a noticeable difference in temperature beneath the pergola versus standing in direct sunlight.

-The R-SHADE insulated panel roof system is optimal for spaces that need consistent protection from weather, like walkways or building entrances, outdoor kitchens, and seating areas.
+The R-SHADE insulated panel roof system is optimal for spaces that need consistent protection from weather.
+Think walkways, building entrances, outdoor kitchen areas, or seating areas.
 Spaces that get year-round use can also benefit from the R-SHADE, especially with the addition of screens and heaters to combat the chill of the cooler months.

 Quick Comparison Chart